vfp9/intl/readme.md

 Creates a table.

-**Internationalization Gotcha**: the `NOCPTRANS` field-level argument prevents translation to a different code page for its character and memo fields.
+**Internationalization Gotcha**: the `NOCPTRANS` field-level argument prevents translation to a different 代码页 for its character and memo fields.

 ----